quasarframework/quasar-framework.org/source/guide/cli-commands.md

 ``` bash
 $ quasar test
 ```
-For more details on how to tweak testing see [App Structure - quasar.build.yml](/guide/quasar-app-configuration.html#quasar-build-yml) and look for `test` property description.
+For more details on how to tweak testing see [Configuring Quasar App](/guide/quasar-app-configuration.html) and look for `test` property description.

 ## Pages